sufuruka/memdocs/intune/intune-service/protect/managed-software-updates-ios-macos.md

 > [!NOTE]
 > As of August 2024, it's recommended to use the DDM-based Software Update Settings configuration to manage update settings such as deferrals.
+> Please note that these configurations require macOS 15 or later.

 When you configure DDM software updates, you might want to hide updates from users for a specified time period.
 To hide the updates, use a settings catalog policy that configures an update restriction.